C-V-Malavika/AI-Powered-Text-to-Quiz-Application/README.md

 ## INTRODUCTION

-This application was built using Flutter, Firebase with a clean architecture, designed to convert user-provided text into interactive multiple-choice quizzes.
+This application was built using Flutter, Firebase, Gemini 1.5 Flash API with a clean architecture, designed to convert user-provided text into interactive multiple-choice quizzes.
 The application features an intuitive dashboard, Firebase-based user authentication, and a real-time results system, enhancing learning engagement and offering a seamless user experience.

 ## SCREENSHOTS